Multimessenger parameter estimation of GW170817: from jet structure to the Hubble constant: Conclusion and Discussion

 \section{Conclusion and Discussion}

-The blastwave driven by the GRB jet is highly anisotropic.
-As a result, the light curves of GRB afterglows strongly depend on the observing angle and can thus be used to constrain it.
-Such constraint requires an accurate model for the jet structure.
+The blastwave driven by the gamma-ray burst jet is highly anisotropic.
+As a result, the light curves of gamma-ray burst afterglows strongly depend on the observing angle and can thus be used to constrain it.
+This constraint requires an accurate model for the jet structure.
 In this work, we use the structured jet model predicted by 3D GRMHD simulations of a black hole, torus system for the central engine of neutron star mergers.
 We apply this model to gravitational and electromagnetic wave observations of GW170817, leading to a very tightly constrained observing angle for the system of $\theta_{\rm v} = 0.38\pm 0.02$ rad.
+Our model is essentially one-dimensional since we treat the shock evolution of different directions as being independent, and neglect the sideways expansion caused by pressure gradients along the shock surface.
+To include the sideways effect one needs a two-dimensional model.
+Such effects are important when the afterglow has peaked and the jet has sufficiently decelerated.
+The sideways expansion will result in a faster decrease of light curve after the peak.
+Therefore, the late-time afterglow can only be well described in models where such effects are included (see, e.g., \cite{2018MNRAS.481.2581L}).
+However, because in our analysis the observing angle is constrained by the light-curve features before the peak, the sideways jet spreading does not affect our result.

 With a tightly constrained observing angle, we break the degeneracy of luminosity distance and inclination angle in gravitational waves parameter estimation, leading to a much better distance measurement $D_{\rm L}=43.4\pm 1$ Mpc.
 This result is independent of cosmology parameters and can be applied to measure the Hubble constant.
 In our work, we constrain the Hubble to be $H_0=69.5\pm 4\ \rm km\ s^{-1}Mpc^{-1}$.